 Does Email Personalization Work?

 The short answer is a resounding “Yes.”
-According to HubSpot’s State of Marketing report, 78 percent of marketers have seen a recent increase in email engagement.
+According to HubSpot’s State of Marketing report, segmentation and personalization are the two most effective email strategies.

 Email personalization offers multiple other benefits, too, such as: